Learn How to Calculate Lead Conversion Rate to Measure ROI

 Imagine your e-commerce brand is selling handmade candles.

-Your site racks up around 200,000 unique visitors in the month of September and you manage to sell 1,000 candles.
+Your site had around 200,000 unique visitors in September, and you sold 1,000 candles.

 Here’s how to work out your conversion rate: